hypi-universe/docs/content/gql-queries.md

 ## Authorization

 **Note:**  You need to pass the Authorization `token` header before querying to get the results.
-Here's Example of setting up your header with auth token.
+Here's an Example of setting up your header with auth token.
 Read more about Authorization [here](authorisation.md).

 ```json
 {